pakhowong/COMP2113_Text-Based-Game/README.md

 - [ ] Stage 1: Proposal (due Apr 11)
 - [ ] Stage 2: Final Work (due May 9)

+* parts to discuss
+- maybe come up with the name of our game?

 //a brief identification of team members
 Gahyun Lee 3035555834
 Wong Pak Ho 3035482623

-//our game description & basic rules a labyrinth which the user must find a way out
+//our game description & basic rules
+   A labyrinth which the user must find a way out.
+   A user might face obstacles on one's journey and must fight off the obstacles to win.
 1) player can control the character to move ↑↓←→
 2) follow a path & cannot walk through obstacles
 3) collect some "points" on the way